 The cartridges are often called styluses, but in fact, a stylus is just a diamond part of the cart tracking in the record groove.

 The cartridge has a direct influence on sound quality.
-There are devices designed for both professional DJs and household listening.
-A new cart is an excellent method to get new experience.
+There are units for professional DJs and for home listening.
+A new cart is a great way to get a new experience.
 While thinking of it, pay attention to a price that starts from $25 and reaches $15 000.
 New stylus is the only possible decision for entry-level record players with non-removable carts (they have no mounting screws).
 Choose the stylus that is compatible with the turntable.